pvermees/KJ.jl/docs/src/index.md

 julia> setKJctrl!(ctrl)
 julia> TUI()  # Resume with updated settings
 ```
-Seamlessly switch between the TUI and REPL.
-Store TUI settings into a variable and manipulate them programmatically using `getKJctrl()` and `setKJctrl!()` functions.

 Further information about `KJ`'s software architecture is provided in the [Developer section](developers.md) of this document.